<img height="1" width="1" src="https://www.facebook.com/tr?id=1463845093629309&amp;ev=PageView&amp;noscript=1">

 Having the Long-Term Care Discussion

 Whether you need ideas to start the LTC discussion with a specific client or want LTC marketing materials to reach prospects, you can find help at SMS.
-As leaders in the retirement planning and insurance space, SMS has a long history of providing all types of planning professionals with resources and support for LTC solutions.
+As leaders in the retirement planning and insurance space, SMS has a long history of providing all types of planning professionals with LTC resources and support, from educational articles for agents to consumer-facing education pieces.

 When you work with SMS, you don’t have to be an LTC insurance expert — you get access to a team of LTC insurance experts who work behind the scenes to find the best solutions for your clients.